Leonor2004/FSI_24-25/Logbooks/LOGBOOK6.md

 In this sub-task, we need to change the content of the target variable to a specific value 0x5000.

-To chane the value of the target variable to this specific number (0x5000), we need, theoricaly, to print 20480 characters before the `%n`
+To change the value of the target variable to this specific number (0x5000), we need, theoricaly, to print 20480 characters before the `%n`

 Since our content comes in the 64th position in the stack, this is equivalent to `63 * 8 = 504` characteres that we always need to print so we need to put print more `20480 - 504 = 19976`.
 This was what makes sense to do.

-For us this doesn't works so we have need to discover the number that we need to print before the `%n` basically by (try and error).
-We also discover that when we put some `%.x` before the expression to change the value of the target variable our content pass to the 62 position.
+For us this didn't work so we have need to discover the number that we need to print before the `%n` basically by trial and error.
+We also discover that when we put some `%.x` before the expression to change the value of the target variable our content gets passed to the 62nd position.

-After this we finally discover how to change the value of the variable to `0x5000` by using this script
+After this we finally discover how to change the value of the variable to `0x5000` by using this script:

 ```python
 #!/usr/bin/python3